MicrosoftDocs/sql-docs/docs/advanced-analytics/python/ref-py-microsoftml.md

 ## How to call microsoftml

+Functions in **microsoftml** are callable in Python code encapsulated in stored procedures.
+Most developers build **microsoftml** solutions locally, and then migrate finished Python code to stored procedures as a deployment exercise.

-The **microsoftml** package for Python is installed by default, but not loaded by default when you start a Python session using the Python executables installed with SQL Server.
+The **microsoftml** package for Python is installed by default, but unlike **revoscalepy**, it is not loaded by default when you start a Python session using the Python executables installed with SQL Server.

 As a first step, import the **microsoftml** package, and import **revoscalepy** if you need to use remote compute contexts or related connectivity or data source objects.
 Then, reference the individual functions you need.